-- In circumstances where support to a vulnerable young person is required, this should be provided on a one to one basis (indoors or outdoors) with restriction measures in place.
+In circumstances where support to a vulnerable young person is required, this can be provided on a one-to-one basis (indoors or outdoors) at any protection level with mitigations in place.

-- Congregations and service providers are encouraged to start with a small group of children and young people and build their service capacity up over a period of time.
-In areas under levels 3, 4 and enhanced level 4 restrictions digital youth work should be the norm with face-to-face being prioritised to those who need it the most.
+	- In areas under levels 3 and 4 restrictions digital youth work should be the norm with face-to-face being prioritised to those who need it the most.

 	- The capacity for how many people can participate in youth work may change depending on the type of activity being undertaken or its location

 	- Children under 12 do not have to physically distance, however young people over 12 and adults must maintain a 2m physical distance at all times.

 	- As with all activities in a place of worship, face coverings should be worn by all over the age 5 without a medical exemption.
 In certain instances face coverings may be removed by young people, however youth leaders, volunteers and adults should continue to wear a face covering at all times unless there is an exemption.
 The removal of the face covering in youth work sessions should be the exemption not the rule.
 The default should remain that face coverings are worn except when young people are actively engaged in exercise, physical activity or small learning groups.